webuild-consortium/webuild-github-policies/docs/06-security-and-compliance.md

 **Never store in repositories:**

+**Never store in repositories:**
-❌ Names and contact information
+- Names and contact information
-❌ Email addresses
+- Email addresses
-❌ Phone numbers
+- Phone numbers
-❌ Physical addresses
+- Physical addresses
-❌ IP addresses
+- IP addresses
-❌ User IDs (if personally identifiable)
+- User IDs (if personally identifiable)
-❌ Any other personal data
+- Any other personal data

 **If personal data needed for testing:**

+**If personal data needed for testing:**
-✅ Use synthetic/fake data
+- Use synthetic/fake data
-✅ Anonymize real data
+- Anonymize real data
-✅ Use data generators
+- Use data generators
-✅ Obtain explicit consent (if real data required)
+- Obtain explicit consent (if real data required)

 #### 7.1.2 Data Minimization